All guides

 • Brucellosis (heifers) — once, at 4–8 months of age

-When you vaccinate, record it against the plan — either from the animal profile, from the batch record, or via the mobile app.
-The system marks that dose as complete, calculates the withdrawal end date, and sets the next due date for the subsequent dose.
+When you vaccinate, record it from the animal profile, the Health workspace, or the mobile app.
+The system marks that dose complete, calculates the withdrawal clearance date from the label days or plan, and sets the next due date for the subsequent dose.

 Viewing what's due

-The Health → Due Today view shows every animal with a vaccine or treatment due within the next 7 days.
-The dashboard morning summary also includes urgent health items.
-You'll never need to manually check a calendar again.
+Go to Health and open the Due tab to see animals or batches with vaccines or treatments due within the next 7 days.
+The Command Centre morning summary also includes urgent health items.

 Cold-chain records